SouthGreenPlatform/PanExplorer_workflow/README.md

 * Presence/absence matrix of accessory genes: outputs/heatmap.svg.complete.new.svg

-Both Gene clusters and samples have been ordered using a Hierarchical Clustering.
+Both gene clusters and samples have been ordered using a Hierarchical Clustering.

  <img src="images/heatmap.svg.complete.new.svg" align="center" width="70%" style="display: block; margin: auto;"/>